 |NEWS & UPDATES|

-This Spring, the department introduced the Warren DeBoer Memorial Scholarship in memory of Dr. DeBoer, a former QC Anthropology professor.
+In Spring 2020, the department introduced the Warren DeBoer Memorial Scholarship in memory of Dr. DeBoer, a former QC Anthropology professor.
 This scholarship is given to the most promising junior student concentrating in archaeology.
 To learn more about the award or to make a donation in honor of Dr. DeBoer, click here.

 Karen Strassler's new book, "Demanding Images" is an account of Indonesia's turbulent democratic transition, as well as an analysis of images in the era of digital media and neoliberal democracy.
 For more book information, click here.

 Are you a QC Anthropology alum who would like share news about your life, career, research and/or family?
 Please refer to the Anthropology Alumni page for more on how to keep in touch with our department!